ProtocolConvergence/protocon/README.md

 ## Thanks

-* This work is sponsored by the NSF grant CCF-1116546.
+* This work was sponsored by the NSF grant CCF-1116546.
 * **Superior**, a high performance computing cluster at Michigan Technological University, was used in obtaining benchmarks and some results.